csc-training/summerschool/computer-platforms/docs/01_modules_make_batch_jobs.md

 In this case the output will be shown on the terminal  (job will fail if the connection is lost).

-When debugging or doing performance analysys the user needs to interact with application on the compute nodes.
+When debugging or doing performance analisys the user needs to interact with the application.

 ```bash
 salloc --account=<project_id> –-partition=small –-nodes=2 –-ntasks-per-nodes=128 --time=00:30:00